-Johanna Coenen joined the research group Governance, Participation and Sustainability at Leuphana University as a PhD researcher in September 2018.
-She received a bachelor’s degree in Liberal Arts and Sciences with a focus on International Relations and Sustainable Development from University College Maastricht and a master’s degree in Political Science with a specialisation in Global Environmental Governance from VU University Amsterdam.
+Johanna Coenen joined the research group as a PhD researcher in September 2018.
+She received a bachelor’s degree in Liberal Arts and Sciences from University College Maastricht and a master’s degree in Political Science with a specialisation in Global Environmental Governance from Vrije Universiteit Amsterdam.
 Johanna spent an exchange semester at Queen’s University in Canada.
+She holds a doctoral degree (Dr. rer. pol.) from Leuphana University.
+After defending her thesis, Johanna worked as a postdoctoral guest researcher at Chalmers University of Technology in Gothenburg for six months and is now a postdoctoral researcher at Stockholm University.

-Her research focuses on governance institutions for sustainability in globally telecoupled systems, using the case of China’s Belt and Road Initiative (BRI).
+Johanna’s research focuses on governance institutions for sustainability in globally telecoupled systems in the context of China’s Belt and Road Initiative (BRI) and global commodity chains.
 Her main research interest concerns how to govern the environmental impacts of long-distance interactions between social-ecological systems.
-More details about the research project can be found here.

 Johanna has been an Early-Stage Researcher in the EU-funded H2020 Marie Curie Innovative Training Network: COUPLED – Operationalising telecouplings for solving sustainability challenges related to land use (2018-2022).
-She spent a one-month research stay at UCLouvain in Belgium, hosted by her co-supervisor Prof. Dr. Patrick Meyfroidt.
+She spent a one-month research stay at UCLouvain in Belgium.

 Publications